cgreenhalgh/losing-her-voice/audience-server/README.md

 - `cards`, array of Cards, see below

 Card, i.e. page of content in a Menu Item or View, object with:
 - `html` (string) - HTML-marked up page content.
-For now use standard tags: H1, H2, P
+See notes below on markup.

 View, i.e. app state/view associated with a particular part (e.g. scene) of the peformance; object with:
 - `id` (string) - unique internal ID, referred to from QLab cues, e.g. 'act1.scene1'